 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-Work to close the two remaining gaps in the secondary stopbanks system for the Ashley River/Rakahuri is to take place in the coming months.
+Work to close the two remaining gaps in the secondary stopbanks system for the Ashley River/Rakahuri starts this month.